 ‘Detox’ is a marketing buzzword often found on beauty products – but what does this actually mean?
-Dr Natalie Blakely talks about how the industry conflates detoxification with deep cleansing and how we need to look for substantiated claims.
+Natalie Blakely talks about how the industry conflates detoxification with deep cleansing and how we need to look for substantiated claims.

 Dr. Natalie Blakely, skin expert and founder of Light Touch Clinic agrees: “I haven’t come across any skincare products that have the ability to actually pull out toxins from the skin, and while I like a good face mask, I don’t believe they can make detoxifying claims.
 Products can be relaxing, hydrating and cleansing – but that’s about it!”